-With regard to the mechanisms introduced to preserve the independence of financial analysts, investment banks and ratings agencies, we should mention that Enagás regulates the framework for its relations with shareholders, analysts, investors, proxy advisers and other stakeholders through its Policy on Communication of information, contacts and involvement with shareholders, institutional investors, proxy advisers and other Enagás stakeholders, approved by the Board of Directors.
-Specifically, this policy, in line with the principles of good governance and corporate values, is developed through general principles of action such as: transparency and truthfulness of the information, continuity, accessibility and immediacy, the implementation of a general communication strategy for financial, non-financial and corporate information, promoting the trust of shareholders, protecting their rights and promoting their participation, equal treatment and non-discrimination and compliance with current legislation and the Enagás Corporate Governance System and the assumption and updating of the good governance recommendations, principles and best practices, etc.
+In relation to the mechanisms established to preserve the independence of financial analysts, investment banks and rating agencies, Enagás regulates the framework for its relations with shareholders, analysts, institutional investors, asset managers, proxy advisors and other stakeholders through the Policy on communication of information, contacts and involvement with shareholders, institutional investors, asset managers, proxy advisors and other Enagás, S.A. stakeholders, approved for updating by the Board of Directors in 2023, to include the aspects set out in the Code of Best Practices for Institutional Investors, Asset Managers and Proxy Advisors and in the Public Communication Policy approved by the CNMV in 2023.

+Specifically, this internal policy is developed in line with the principles of good corporate governance and the corporate values through general principles of action, such as transparency, clarity, truthfulness and accuracy of information, continuity, accessibility and immediacy, promotion of trust in the Company, promotion of shareholder involvement in the Company, dialogue, availability and cooperation, equal treatment and non-discrimination, information symmetry, innovation, improvement and development in the use of new technologies and compliance with current legislation and Enagás' Corporate Governance System, as well as the adoption and implementation of the recommendations, principles and good governance practises adopted by the Company and cooperation with the supervisory bodies.